 Which pieces in this group stand out most to you?
 Which ones would you like to steal for your own millinery wardrobe?
 Stay tuned first thing tomorrow, we’ll look at the turquoise hats before concluding this mini-series with the Queen’s light blue hats.

-Photos from Press Association via Yahoo; Chris Jackson, Chris Jackson, Matt Cardy, Pool, Mark Cuthbert, Robert Cianflone, Pool, Peter Macdiarmid, AFP, WPA Pool; Eamon M. McCormack; Chris Jackson, Mark Cuthbert, and Max Mumby/Indigo via Getty
+Photos from Press Association via Yahoo; Chris Jackson, Chris Jackson, Matt Cardy, Pool, Mark Cuthbert, Robert Cianflone, Pool, Peter Macdiarmid, AFP, WPA Pool; Eamon M. McCormack; Chris Jackson, Mark Cuthbert, Max Mumby/Indigo and WPA Pool via Getty